Skip to main content

 Tembisa West Secondary School, Tembisa, South Africa

-Miss Liddy was fortunate enough to visit our partner school, Tembisa West, in March 2020.
 Tembisa West is a Secondary School which offers a range of academic and vocational training to pupils aged 11-18.
-The school is in a deprived area, and along with providing an education, provides many children with the only meal they have all day.
+The school is located in a deprived area and, in addition to providing education, also ensures that many pupils receive the only meal they have all day.
 We established a project based around gender-based violence, and the pupils in South Africa started the project by making posters, doing research and writing poetry about their experience of gender-based violence.
-The poems have been shared with our pupils here at Sharples, and pupils in Year 9 have been preparing their responses, sharing the experience they have of gender-based violence here in the UK.
-This project is thanks to Connecting Classrooms, and we look forward to representatives from Tembisa Westl visiting Sharples, to share more ideas and continue our collaboration in the future.
+The poems were shared with our pupils here at Sharples, and our pupils sent their responses; sharing the knowledge of gender-based violence here in the UK.

-Senior Leaders from Sharples have worked with a school in Finland thanks to Erasmus+ funding.
+Senior Leaders from Sharples have worked with a school in Finland, thanks to Erasmus+ funding.
 The focus of their trip in February 2020 was to share best practice and to learn more about vocational training.
-We have secured funding until 2022 and we will be sending Middle Leaders in February 2022 to continue to share and learn from different teaching practices.
+Middle leaders followed this with a visit in 2022 to explore differences in educational approaches between our two schools.
 For more information about Gradia School, please visit: https://www.gradia.fi/en